aishah-pisal/orders-api-pytest/docs/TEST_PLAN_AND_CASES.md

 # Test Plan & Cases: `POST /api/orders`

-This is the full test design for the order-creation endpoint.
+This is the test design for the order-creation endpoint.
 It describes what a real, validating orders API should do.
-The automated suite in `tests/` covers the subset that can be verified against Postman Echo (see "Automated?" below); the rest are documented here and would be wired up against a real backend.
+The automated suite in `tests/` covers the subset that can be verified against Postman Echo (see "Automated?" below).

 ## API Request